crazyyy/wp-framework/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 7.2.3 =
+* Improvement: give json directory a random foldername, and remove after deactivating vulnerability detection
+* Improvement: link in vulnerability notification to the vulnerability overview page instead of measures
+* Improvement: allow for versions with a 'v' prefix in the version number in vulnerability detection
+* Fix: duplicate do_not_edit_htaccess key in the fields array, causing the setting to not be saved
+* Fix: css for last step in Lets Encrypt wizard
+* Fix: js error on subsites on a multisite setup in plugins overview due to deactivation modal

+= 7.2.2 =
+* January 24th 2024
+* Improvement: new onboarding setup
+* Improvement: improved hide wp-version logic

+= 7.2.1 =
+* Fix: Config for CSP preventing Learning mode from completing
+* Fix: datatable styling
+* Fix: using deactivate_https with wp-cli did not remove htaccess rules
+* Improvement: add query parameter to enforce email verification &rsssl_force_verification
+* Improvement: css for check certificate manually button

+= 7.2.0 =
+* Fix: changed link to article
+* Fix: remove flags .js file which was added twice, props @adamainsworth
+* Fix: typo in missing advanced-headers.php notice
+* Improvement: catch php warning when script src is empty when using hide wp version, props @chris-yau
+* Improvement: new save & continue feedback
+* Improvement: datatable styling
+* Improvement: new react based modal
+* Improvement: menu re-structured
+* Improvement: re-check vulnerability status after core update
+* Improvement: link in the email security notification to the vulnerability page instead of to a general explanation

+= 7.1.3 =
+* October 11th 2023
+* Fix: React ErrorBoundary preventing Let's Encrypt generation to complete.

+= 7.1.2 =
+* October 6th 2023
+* Fix: hook change in integrations loader causing modules not to load. props @rami5342

+= 7.1.1 =
+* October 5th 2023
+* Fix: incorrect function usage, props @heutger

+= 7.1.0 =
+* October 4th 2023
+* Improvement: detection if advanced-headers.php file is running

 = 7.0.9 =
 * September 5th 2023
 * Improvement: typo update word